Children’s vision develops until they are about 8 years old. After that age, eyesight development is complete and it cannot be corrected easily.

-- Take rest breaks to avoid eye strain while doing close up activities, such as using a computer, playing video games, or watching television.
-These activities can decrease the natural blink reflex and cause irritated, red, or dry eyes.
+- Take rest breaks to avoid eye strain while doing close up activities, such as using a computer or tablet, playing video games, or watching television.
+These activities can decrease the natural blink reflex and cause irritated, red, or dry eyes

 What about wearing sunglasses and other types of protection?

 Ultraviolet (UV) rays from the sun can cause eye damage, as well as harm the skin.

 Sunglasses are recommended for children and adults.
 To protect eyes, sunglasses should: